lamlamnt/Deep_Learned_Features_Visual_Place_Recognition/README.md

 <br> cpp_binding/exportnetwork_to_pt.py exports .pth to .pt file and cpp_binding/test.cpp uses Torch Jit to load the .pt file and performs inference
 <br>
 <br> __4.
 Visual place recognition on UTIAS inthedark data: see folder visual_place_recognition__
-<br> Each frame is inferenced through a UNET, and normalized descriptors are extracted.
+<br> Each frame is inferenced through a UNET (first layer size: 16 or 32, depending on which checkpoint is used), and normalized descriptors are extracted.
 <br> Using max-pooling: Maxpool the normalized descriptors and then use cosine similarity to measure the similarity between frames
 <br> __To run: main.py --config config.json__
 <br> Using BoW/clustering approach: Validation run (downsampled)'s descriptors are used to create clusters (options:dbscan or kmeans, not much of a difference in terms of results but kmeans is much faster) ->  Reference run's and query run's descriptors are put into the created clusters.
 The histogram of each of the query run's frame is compared to each of the reference run's frame using cross entropy or EMD (wasserstein distance) (cross entropy seems to do better).